berndab/pyber_analysis/README.md

 ### Challenges and Difficulties Encountered

 The total driver count per city type data was supposed to be generate from the merged data frame per the challenge instructions.
-However, the merged data frame has duplicate data.
+However, the merged data frame has duplicate city total drivers information

 Each row in the merged data frame contains these data fields:
 * City - the name that the ride occurred in